 Please refer to our chain of on-hire ruling for employment agency contracts to verify your on-hire arrangements before completing this declaration.

 Gather relevant information

-The following information is required to complete the Employment Agency Contracts Chain of On-Hire Declaration Form 04, but please refer to the form for specific instructions:
+The following information is required to complete the Employment Agency Contracts Chain of On-Hire Declaration Form 04:

 Complete the declaration

 This declaration is completed online.
 When you have completed all relevant and mandatory information, select submit and download a copy of the declaration.

 Provide declaration to agent(s)

 Send the signed declaration to the employment agent that on-hired the service provider to you (Agent 1).